Kaner EFS., Beyer FR., Muirhead C. et al.

 • The generalisability of the results of a brief motivational intervention in primary care in Thailand was limited by a failure to report the total number of people screened, from which 126 participants were then recruited, and the brief intervention itself being unusually composed of three scheduled sessions.

-• Although doctors delivered the brief interventions in Project SHARE (Senior Health and Alcohol Risk Education) (3 4), a specialist health educator (a role perhaps not widely found or resourced in primary care) provided follow-up telephone counselling, including assessment and direct feedback, negotiation and goal setting, behavioral modification techniques, self-help-directed bibliotherapy, and reinforcement among patients after the initial assessment, then at three months, and six months.
+• Although doctors delivered the brief interventions in Project SHARE (Senior Health and Alcohol Risk Education) (3 4), a specialist and specially trained health educator provided three scheduled follow-up telephone counselling sessions, offering patients assessment and feedback, negotiation and goal-setting, behavioural modification techniques, self-help-directed bibliotherapy, and reinforcement.

 • In a self-declared ‘pragmatic’ trial, a term indicating measurement of the benefits of an intervention in routine clinical practice, participating doctors were self-selected and therefore likely to have had higher levels of motivation than would be found in a universally implemented programme.

 • Recruitment in another trial (5 6 7) was limited to five health care providers that served a predominantly employed population with health benefits through medical insurance, limiting generalisability.